 Creativity, self-confidence and being ready to step up when an opportunity comes along will be key.
 Seeing the amazing group of enthusiastic young arbitration practitioners out there, I don’t think there will be a lack of talent anytime soon.

-His most recent practice has centred on disputes relating to joint venture agreements, construction/major projects, IP and IT-related disputes, M&A transactions, sales, distribution and service agreements, and gas/energy supply agreements.
+His most recent practice has centred on disputes relating to joint venture agreements, construction/major projects, IP and IT, M&A transactions, sales, distribution and service agreements, and gas/energy supply agreements.
 He additionally specialises in investor-state disputes.
-The focus of his work is on Asia; he has advised on numerous high-profile cases at the main Asian arbitration hubs for companies from the region, Europe, the United States and beyond.
+The focus of his work is on Asia and Asia-related disputes; he has advised on numerous high-profile cases at the main arbitration hubs for companies from Asia Pacific, Europe, the United States and beyond.

-At CMS Hong Kong, Nicolas leads a team of disputes lawyers specialised in arbitration matters involving Asian and overseas companies, with a strong focus on infrastructure and corporate disputes as well as investor-state arbitration.
+At CMS, Nicolas leads a team of disputes lawyers specialised in international arbitration, with a strong team focus on corporate, trade and infrastructure disputes as well as investor-state arbitration.

-To date, Nicolas has sat as arbitrator in 26 commercial arbitrations (21 institutional, five ad hoc); he was appointed chairman on four occasions, sole arbitrator in 14 arbitrations and co-arbitrator in eight proceedings.
-The seats of his cases include, among others, Hong Kong, Singapore, Zurich, Seoul, Frankfurt, Dubai, Munich and Colombo.
-The laws applicable to the arbitrations Nicolas has sat in include Hong Kong, Korean, Swiss, German, Singaporean, UAE, Mongolian and Sri Lankan law.
+Nicolas has to date sat as arbitrator in 27 commercial arbitrations (21 institutional, six ad hoc); he was appointed chairman on four occasions, sole arbitrator in 14 arbitrations and co-arbitrator in nine proceedings.